QuickBooks Blog

 19. Interest

-Interest your business pays on debt, such as loans or credit cards, is tax-deductible.
+The interest your business pays on debt, such as loans or credit cards, is tax-deductible.
 Your business must be legally liable for the debt.
-Businesses with revenue of $27 million or less can deduct 100% of their interest expenses.

 20. Salaries and wages